lucatarik/Roguelike-Pixel-Art/README.md

 **Melissa's Wrath: Endless Descent** was built as a solo project using Phaser 3.
 All procedural art generated at runtime.
 Story and game design original.

-*"She danced through the dark, and love returned to the world."*
+*"She carries his name in her chest like a coal that will not go cold.
+She freed a Goddess and loved a mortal, and somehow both of those things were equally impossible.
+She did them anyway."*

 ---

-*💃 Melissa will dance again.*
+*💃 Melissa will fight again.
+And this time, he will know her name.*